Rate Determining Step (AQA A Level Chemistry): Revision Note

 • From the rate equation, it can be deduced that only CH3CH2CH3 and OH- are involved in the rate-determining step and not bromine (Br2)

-• CH3CH2CH3 and OH- are only involved in the first step of the reaction mechanism, therefore the rate-determining step is:
+• CH3CH2CH3 and OH- are only involved in the first step of the reaction mechanism; therefore, the rate-determining step is:

 • CH3CH2CH3 + OH- CH3CH2CH2- + H2O

-Identifying intermediates & catalyst
+Identifying intermediates and catalysts

-• When a rate equation includes a species that is not part of the chemical reaction equation then this species is a catalyst
+• When a rate equation includes a species that is not part of the chemical reaction equation, then this species is a catalyst

 • For example, the halogenation of butanone under acidic conditions